TalwalkarLab/leaf/README.md

   * **Details:** 9343 users (we exclude celebrities with less than 5 images)
   * **Task:** Image Classification (Smiling vs. Not smiling)

+5. Synthetic Dataset

+  * **Overview:** We propose a process to generate synthetic, challenging federated datasets.
+The high-level goal is to create devices whose true models are device-dependant.
+To see a description of the whole generative process, please refer to the paper
+  * **Details:** The user can customize the number of devices, the number of classes and the number of dimensions, among others
+  * **Task:** Classification

 ## Notes

 - Install the libraries listed in ```requirements.txt```